react-cosmos/react-cosmos/docs/README.md

 ## UI plugins

-A main feature of the React Cosmos redesign is the brand-new UI plugin architecture.
-While the new UI is created 100% from plugins, the plugin API is not yet documented nor made accessible.
-It will take a few big steps to get there, but this is the future.
+The React Cosmos UI is made up 100% from plugins.
+Documenting the plugin API is in progress.
+In the meantime you can use and customize built-in plugins.

 ### Custom [responsive viewports](https://twitter.com/ReactCosmos/status/1158701342208208897)